 - According to local variants there may be additional ingredients, such as pistachio, pine nuts, chocolate, cinnamon, maraschino or orange blossom water.

 - An official document of a synod of Sicilian bishops in Mazara del Vallo, in 1575, states that the cassata is "indispensable during the holidays".

 - Today's Sicilian Cassata was created by a pastry chef, Cavaliere Salvatore Gulì, whose pastry shop was located in Corso Vittorio Emanuele, near Palazzo Belmonte.
 The cake was exhibited for the first time at an exhibition in Vienna in 1873 .

 "Dulcis in furno": Recipe (tell me which one you prefer or add yourself if you want)

 Here is the recipe divided into various parts to make the procedure clearer.

 1 sachet of vanillin

-Method: Keep the fresh sheep ricotta in the fridge at least one night before processing it so that it loses the whey.
-Add the sugar and vanilla to the fresh and dry ricotta and mix everything together, leaving it to rest for about an hour.
-Then sift the dough until you get a soft and smooth cream to which you add the chocolate chips.
+Procedure: Keep the fresh sheep's ricotta in the fridge at least one night before working it so that it loses the whey.
+Add the sugar and vanillin to the fresh, dry ricotta and mix everything together, then leave it to rest for about an hour.
+Then sift the mixture until you obtain a soft and smooth cream to which you can add the chocolate chips.

 250 grams of almond flour